benstuijts/mongoose-statics/README.md

 # mongoose-statics
-Simple add all CRUD methods and more to your Mongoose Models
+Simple add all CRUD methods and more to your Mongoose Models!

+The library makes the use of Promises.

 ## Usage in your mongoose model